jongallant/Unity-Bullet-Hell/README.md

 This system makes use of Unity's Graphics.DrawMeshInstancedIndirect functionality, resulting in a single draw call per Projectile Type.
 This highly efficient system is able to handle an incredibly large number of projectiles at the same time.

+This projectile system is tuned for 2D usage, and provides a multitude of options and configurations.

 ## How do I use this?
 This system is composed of a couple of parts.